Advanced Computer Techniques: Expansion and diversification

 During 1969 to 1982, ACT had its main offices in this tower at 437 Madison Avenue by 49th Street (here seen in 2011).

 ACT became a publicly owned company in May 1968.
 The initial public offering was handled by boutique technology underwriter Faulkner, Dawkins & Sullivan, and the stock value increased almost four-fold during the first day of trading, ending with a three-fold gain that The New York Times termed "spectacular".
 The firm had captured a wave of investor interest in technology stocks.

 ACT had revenues in the $2.5-3.2 million range during 1968–70.
 It began a course of diversification beyond consulting and software development by acquiring, in 1969, Rhode Island Lithograph, a printing company in the state of Rhode Island (that was owned by Lecht's brother Danny), and Informatab, a data processing market research company, and by opening Inter-ACT, a training and education arm that wrote computer help manuals that were sold to schools and businesses.
+During 1968, the company decided to extend its Phoenix presence by opening a real-estate division called Advanced Realty Techniques.
 Lecht had a goal that ACT be a "supermarket of services for the computer industry".
+As Schachter would later recall, "We did everything."

 Software houses of the time tended to suffer from unprofitable contracts, failed ventures, and slowing demand.
 During 1971–72, ACT suffered a downturn, showing its first annual losses; Lecht closed several offices and laid off half of the firm's employees, but the firm survived when many others did not.
 By 1974, its revenues had reached the $5 million mark.